carpentries-incubator/open-science-with-r/_episodes/05-tidyr.md

 ### Additional customization
-We can use the `scale_fill_brewer` from the `ggplot2` package to change the colour scheme of our plot.
+We can use the `scale_colour_brewer` from the `ggplot2` package to change the colour scheme of our plot.
 From the help page of the function:
 > The brewer scales provides sequential, diverging and qualitative colour schemes from ColorBrewer.
 These are particularly well suited to display discrete values on a map.
 See http://colorbrewer2.org for more information.